mesfind/bioinfo-python/index.md

 ## Why Python?

 Python is a great programming language that is relatively easy to learn and also very easy to read.
 For bioinformatics, you will find yourself needing to know this language.
-Many tools for dealing with genomic data are written in Python and knowing how to progam in Python allows you to modify these tools and assemble them together in cohesive pipelines.
+Many tools for dealing with genomic data are written in Python and knowing how to program in Python allows you to modify these tools and assemble them together in cohesive pipelines.
 [Ethan White](http://whitelab.weecology.org/) outlines some nice reasons for using Python on his [Programming for Biologists site](http://www.programmingforbiologists.org/about/why-python/).
 Where he also references this [xkcd](https://xkcd.com/) comic:

 ![xkcd](http://imgs.xkcd.com/comics/python.png)